 Social care and health

-Social care services will be in touch with customers directly to let you know if any how you'll be impacted.
+If you are an adult social care customer, we will be in touch with you to let you know if any changes will affect you.

 Support for care homes

 On the 14 May 2020 the Minister of State for Care, Helen Whatley, wrote to all councils with responsibility for social care requiring them to provide a care home support plan by the 29 May 2020.

 We welcome the opportunity to set out Derby's approach to supporting its care homes at this difficult and critical time.
 Since the onset of the pandemic, the Council has worked closely with care and NHS partners across Derby and Derbyshire to ensure a robust and considered COVID-19 response for care homes.